 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 301; 5 U.S.C.
-552; 29 U.S.C.
+552; 5 U.S.C.
+552a; 29 U.S.C.
 661; 44 U.S.C.
 3101.

-PURPOSE(S) OF THE SYSTEM: This system of records is maintained to assist management in making decisions with respect to case processing activities; to assist OSHRC attorneys in organizing their work product; and to assist in other matters assigned to the Office of the General Counsel, such as processing FOIA requests.
+PURPOSE(S) OF THE SYSTEM: This system of records is maintained to assist management in making decisions with respect to case processing activities; to assist OSHRC attorneys in organizing their work product; and to assist in other matters assigned to the Office of the General Counsel, such as processing Freedom of Information Act (FOIA) and Privacy Act requests and implementation of the agency's privacy program.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: This system of records covers current and former OSHRC attorneys (including supervising attorneys), Commission members, and Administrative Law Judges (ALJs); Freedom of Information Act requesters; and parties in cases that have been, or presently are, before OSHRC.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: This system of records covers current and former OSHRC employees, contractors, and Commission members; Freedom of Information Act and Privacy Act requesters; and parties in cases that have been, or presently are, before OSHRC.

 CATEGORIES OF RECORDS IN THE SYSTEM: This system of records contains documents-filings and other materials-pertaining to cases before OSHRC.
-These documents may include the following categories of records: (1) the names and locations (city and state) of the individuals representing each party; (2) the names of sole proprietors cited by OSHA, as well as employees and other witnesses, and information describing those individuals, including job title and duties, medical history, and other descriptive information that is relevant to the disposition of a case; (3) the names and job titles of the Commissioners and ALJs.
-This system also contains other matters that have been assigned to the Office of the General Counsel for processing, such as FOIA requests, which include the names of FOIA requesters, contact information, and information concerning the requests.
+These documents may include the following categories of records: (1) the names and locations (city and state) of the individuals representing each party; (2) the names of sole proprietors cited by OSHA, as well as employees and other witnesses, and information describing those individuals, including job title and duties, medical history, and other descriptive information that is relevant to the disposition of a case; and (3) the names and job titles of the Commissioners and ALJs.
+This system also contains other matters that have been assigned to the Office of the General Counsel for processing, such as FOIA and Privacy Act requests, which include the names of FOIA and Privacy Act requesters, contact information, and information concerning the requests.
+In addition, this system contains program-related training records, which include the names and/or business email addresses of OSHRC employees and contractors.
 Finally, this system includes documents necessary for managerial oversite, such as charts relating to workflow and teleworking.
 These documents may include the names of OSHRC employees and the cases assigned to them, as well as the employees' contact information.